-Updates of what I am doing in Town or where ever my travels take me...
+Updates of what I am doing in Boston or wherever my travels take me...

 Tuesday, February 8, 2011